Back

 What Shopify actually solves

-Shopify removes several practical barriers that have long slowed B2B digitalization:
+Shopify removes several practical obstacles that have long slowed down B2B digitization:

 Lower technical barrier

 More companies can set up B2B flows without large implementations.
-This reduces dependence on heavy, often slow e-commerce projects.
+This reduces reliance on heavy, often slow e-commerce projects.

 Simpler buying experience